dustymabe/summit-2017-container-lab/labs/lab0/chapter0.md

 a tool known as the Container Development Kit (CDK).
 The CDK is a prebuilt Vagrant VM with RHEL installed.
 The VM also has all the tools you need for building and developing software with containers.
-The included software includes docker, kubernetes and, optionally, OpenShift.
+The included software provides docker, kubernetes and, optionally, OpenShift.

 By leveraging [Vagrant](https://www.vagrantup.com/) the CDK gives us a reliable, reproducible environment to iterate on.
 If you are unfamiliar with Vagrant, that is OK, as we will cover the basics here.
-However, if you get the time you should really look in to it more deeply as it is very powerful and we are just scratching the surface.
+However, in the future, you should really look in to it more deeply.
+We are just scratching the surface of Vagrant's capabilities.

 Unfortunately, we are just briefly discussing the CDK here.
 You should definitely [dig in more](http://developers.redhat.com/products/cdk/) as you have time.